 Lemon Cypress Care

-One of the great things about C. macrocarpa ‘Goldcrest’ is that it is an easy plant to care for in the outdoors.
-The only maintenance required will be some pruning if you want to keep its size down or yearly trimming if using it as a hedge.
+One of the great things about C. macrocarpa ‘Goldcrest’ is that it is an easy plant to care for.
+The only maintenance required will be some pruning if you want to keep its size down, or yearly trimming if using it as a hedge.

 Planting this tree in soil that is too rich invites trouble.
 The lemon cypress is adapted to grow in poor, sandy, well-draining soils that are low in organics and not very fertile.
 This infertile soil allows the slow-growing tree to pace its development to match its height with its roots, helping to ensure that winds do not blow the thin and narrow plant over.